- Home

 3. Not saving enough for retirement

 Many of us aren’t saving enough for retirement.
-While many more people are paying into a workplace pension under the government’s auto-enrolment scheme, plenty are only paying the minimum.
-The minimum amount you must currently pay into a workplace pension is 8%, typically split as 3% from your employer and 5% from you.
+While many more people are paying into a workplace pension under the government’s auto-enrolment scheme, plenty are only paying the minimum allowed.
+This minimum is 8%, typically split as 3% from your employer and 5% from you.
 Unfortunately, without other savings in place, this is unlikely to be sufficient for a comfortable retirement.
 Read more about auto-enrolment in our article How does pension auto-enrolment work?

-According to the Pensions and Lifetime Savings Association (PLSA), for example, to achieve a moderate standard of living in retirement, a couple sharing costs and each receiving the new full State Pension (about £10,600 in 2023/24, rising to £221.20 a week or £11,502.40 a year in the 2024/25 tax year.) would need an income of around £43,100 a year.
-To provide this, a couple would need to build up a joint retirement pot of £459,000, based on them using a flexible income drawdown plan to provide their retirement income, on top of their State Pension.
+According to the Pensions and Lifetime Savings Association (PLSA), for example, to achieve a moderate standard of living in retirement, a couple sharing costs and each receiving the full State Pension (£11,973 a year in the 2025/26 tax year) would need a combined income of around £43,900 a year, or £31,700 if they were single.
 Read more in our articles How much should I save for retirement? and Can you afford to retire?

 It’s not always easy to increase the amount you’re saving, particularly when living costs are rising.
 However, there are simple ways to top up your pension that you might not have thought of, such as increasing your workplace pension contributions, or topping up your State Pension.
 If you’re an employee, see if your company will pay more into your pension, or start paying into a private pension if you’re self-employed.
 You can read more about these in our article 11 simple ways to top up your pension.